legal resources necessary to hold negligent facilities accountable.

 According to the investigative team, the facility "failed to provide for the maintenance of safe and effective nursing care."
 The facility failed to ensure "nurses informed the Primary Care Physician of a resident's allergy to cephalosporins after receiving a verbal order for a cyclosporine antibiotic and subsequently administering fourteen doses of the antibiotic to a resident."

 While the nurses' failure "resulted in no adverse reaction," the "potential for harm was high."
 The Director of Nursing indicated "there is a drug reference book at the Nurse's Station and acknowledge many nurses just use their smartphones when unfamiliar with medications," which might lead to unexpected harm.

 Were you the victim of mistreatment, neglect or abuse while living at Countryside Health Center?
 Contact the Georgia nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
 We represent Haralson County victims of abuse and neglect in all areas including Buchanan.

 Talk to us today about your case through an initial, free claim consultation.
-Our law firm provides all our clients a 100% "No Win/No-Fee" Guarantee, meaning if we cannot secure financial compensation on your behalf, you owe us nothing.
+Our network of attorneys provides all our clients a 100% "No Win/No-Fee" Guarantee, meaning if we cannot secure financial compensation on your behalf, you owe us nothing.